NetSuite reporting troubleshooting

 During winter, the Pacific Time Zone is eight hours behind Coordinated.

-Universal Time (UTC-8) is called Pacific Standard Time (PST).
+Universal Time (UTC-8), or Pacific Standard Time (PST).
 In the summer months, the

 The Pacific Time Zone is seven hours behind Coordinated Universal Time (UTC-7), which is also known as Pacific Daylight Time (PDT).

-Not all fields are supported via the SOAP API.
+The SOAP API does not support all fields.
 To get a list of all relevant fields, consult with the NetSuite Schema Browser.

 Search for the Entity and look at the available fields Below you can view an example of some of the fields available for the Account entity: